FirelyTeam/firely-docs/forge/forgeLaunch.rst

 The specified arguments must be fully qualified absolute file paths.
 After startup, Forge will try to load all the specified files, if they exist.

-If you launch Forge indirectly via the ".appref-ms" shortcut, then you can also specify a single (!) command line argument.
+If you launch Forge indirectly via the ``.appref-ms`` shortcut, then you can also specify a single (!) command line argument.
 For example: ::

 	"%APPDATA%\Microsoft\Windows\Start Menu\Programs\Firely\Firely FHIR Tools\Forge for HL7 FHIR STU3.appref-ms" "C:\Profiles\MyPatient.xml"